Rocroverss/The-legend-of-lumina-patch-psvita/README.md

 ---
 ## Known issues:
-- this patch needs to be checked on each version you release.,
-- low fps on some levels (16 fps).,,
+- low fps on some levels (16 fps).
-- fps drops on undo actions.,
+- fps drops on undo actions.
 - sound is not working as intended on some levels.

 ---